pasinduSudesh/pasinduSudesh/README.md

-<h3 align="center">Hello there, I'm Pasindu Sudesh 👋 </h3>
+* 💻 Senior Software Engineer at Sysco LABS Technologies.

-* 🎓 I am an Undergraduate of Department of Computer Science and Engineering - University of Moratuwa, Sri Lanka.
+* 🎓 Graduate at the Department of Computer Science and Engineering, University of Moratuwa, Sri Lanka.
-* 🔭 Former trainee Software Engineer at AtLink Communications Inc.
+* 🌟 Passionate about full-stack development, mobile apps, and building scalable systems.
-* 👯 I am looking to collaborate on full-stack development and mobile development
+* 📈 Always exploring cutting-edge technologies and innovative solutions.

 <!--
 **pasinduSudesh/pasinduSudesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.